at-boundary/metatest-rest-java-example/README.md

 # Metatest REST API Example Project

-This is a sample project demonstrating how to use **Metatest** - a REST API mutation testing framework that validates test reliability through fault injection.
+This is a sample project demonstrating how to use **Metatest** - a library that validates API tests reliability through fault simulation.

-> **⚠️ Experimental Project**
+> **⚠️ Experimental Project (v0.1.0)**
 >
 > This example uses the experimental Metatest library.
-The project is currently in development phase and dependencies are hosted on GitHub Packages temporarily.
+Features and APIs may change between versions.

 ## What is Metatest?